jackfoxy/urQL/docs/ref-ch03-create.md

 * NO ACTION (default)

-The agent raises an error and the delete action on the row in the parent foreign table is rolled back.
+The Obelisk agent raises an error and the delete action on the row in the parent foreign table is aborted.

 * CASCADE